 The Creamiest Cold Macaroni Salad

-This macaroni salad with grated cheese is creamy and refreshing, and makes a perfect side dish for sharing at your next potluck or cookout.
-It’s the best macaroni salad I’ve ever had, and I’m not exaggerating.
+This easy to make pasta salad with grated cheese is creamy and refreshing, and makes a perfect side dish for sharing at your next potluck or cookout.
+It’s the best macaroni salad with cheese I’ve ever had, and I’m not exaggerating.

 This easy salad has both sour cream and mayonnaise for the ultimate creamy dressing, which is slightly sweet with the perfect amount of vinegary tang.
 Plenty of shredded cheese adds a perfect cheesy flavor that everyone loves.
 There’s also red onion and celery for just the right amount of crunch.

 I don’t generally like mayonnaise based salads but this dressing, while it has mayo, also has sour cream which offsets the mayonnaise so it’s still creamy but not so tangy.
-Similar to the dressing for my creamy pea salad.
+Similar to the dressing for bacon cheddar ranch pasta salad.
 The vinegar adds a little tanginess but the sugar compliments it for a fabulous combination of flavors.

-This salad is not bland and boring like the macaroni salad you find in the grocery.
+This macaroni salad with mayo is not bland and boring like the macaroni salad you find in the grocery.
 It also has an amazing textural contrast with the creamy dressing, crisp veggies, and al dente macaroni.
-If you like pasta salad but don’t want the creamy dressing, then try an antipasto pasta salad or a basil pesto pasta salad.
+If you like pasta salad but don’t want the creamy dressing, then try an antipasto pasta salad, or a Greek pasta salad.

-A cold macaroni salad is so easy to put together and is a fantastic choice for making ahead of time.
+A cold pasta and mayo salad is so easy to put together and is a fantastic choice for making ahead of time.
 You can serve it right away, but it’s better if it chills for a few hours as the dressing soaks into the pasta as it cools and the flavors get to know each other.

 You’ll want to reserve some of the dressing to add right before serving because the initial dressing is absorbed into the pasta.
 Adding more dressing before serving gives it a fresh taste but you might not need it all.